HomeDocumentationAPI Reference

 Documentation

-A billing descriptor is the term used for the line of text that appears on your consumer's credit card or bank statement.
-It's a way for your consumer to identify the specific merchant associated to a particular transaction.
+A billing descriptor is the line of text that appears on a consumer's credit card or bank statement.
+It allows the consumer to identify the specific merchant associated with a particular transaction.

 📘

 Using clear and accurate billing descriptors can reduce chargebacks and disputes.
-Banks and card schemes require certain types of information in the form of descriptors that help customers identify statement charges.
+Banks and card schemes require specific types of information in the form of descriptors that help customers identify statement charges.

-At Reach, we often act as the "merchant of record (MOR)".
-This means that we take flash title of the goods that are being sold to your end consumer.
-The advantage of this MOR model is that merchants can access local acquiring and payment methods when they don't have a local entity in these markets.
+At Reach, we often act as the merchant of record (MoR).
+This means we take the flash title of the goods sold to your end consumer.
+The advantage of this MoR model is that merchants can access local acquiring and payment methods when they don't have a local entity in these markets.
 This leads to higher approval rates, lower fees, and eliminates foreign transaction fees for the cardholder.
 Read more about our MOR model here.

-Descriptors can contain multiple elements, but at Reach, we always endeavor to use the dynamic descriptor functionality.
-Dynamic descriptors allow our shortened name (i.e. RCH or GIP) followed by your merchant name.
-This field is variable, but often maxes out at 22 characters.
-We include our customer support number on the descriptor.
+Descriptors can contain multiple elements, but Reach uses the dynamic descriptor functionality.
+Dynamic descriptors allow our shortened name (e.g., RCH or GIP) followed by your merchant name.
+This field is variable but often maxes out at 22 characters.
+We include our customer support number on the descriptor when possible.

 ❗️

-It's important to remember that the final say of what is displayed on a customer's statement is ultimately up to the issuing bank.
+Remember that the final say of what appears on a customer's statement is ultimately up to the issuing bank.
 While most of your consumers might see "RCH_MERCHANTNAME", there is always a small percentage of outliers with an unexpected display configuration.

-A complete billing descriptor must have the following requirements:
+A complete billing descriptor must meet the following requirements:

 • Contains only Latin characters